 My own view is that if a school or a teacher is testing your product, they are already paying for the privilege in terms of potential disruption to kids’ learning, the time required to gather feedback from children and others, such as parents, where appropriate.

-If a product is in beta, people understand that it may not be perfect yet – that, after all, is the whole point of beta testing.
+If a product is in alpha or beta, people understand that it may not be perfect yet – that, after all, is the whole point of beta testing.

 However, what nobody wants is to be used unwittingly as testers.